SuperEllipse/edge2ai_pred_maint/README.md

 # **Predictive Maintenance at the Edge**
 ## **Motivations:**
-Predictive maintenance stems from the goal of predicting the future trend of equipment condition.
-This condition based monitoring drives the goal of performing asset maintenance at a scheduled point in a cost effective manner, with an objective of reducing unplanned downtime avoiding loss of revenue, significant  cost reductions from improved asset lifespan and fines from loss of delivery.

-Traditional computing architecture based predictive analytics engine relies on the model training and serving computations hosted on an on prem, cloud or hybrid infrastructure.
+Traditional computing architecture based predictive analytics engine relies on the model training and serving computations hosted on on-prem, cloud or hybrid infrastructure.
 The engine is invoked by a remote asset over a network with data on which the engine provides the inferences.
 This to and fro information exchange between the data generating asset and the predictive engine suffers from latency, potential dependence on network bandwidth and stability.

- As connected devices proliferate in Industrial assets, there will be use cases of computation locally on these devices driven by limited or intermittent network connectivity, need for real-time decision making and XX.
-Additionally, Edge data processing and computations are made on devices with constrained power, compute and storage capabilities.
+As connected devices proliferate in Industrial assets, there will be use cases of local computation on these devices driven by limited or intermittent network connectivity and need for real-time decision making.
+These devises at the edge may additionally have specific data processing challenges as driven by constraints in  power consumption, compute, memory and storage capabilities.

 Cloudera Edge Management (CEM) manages, controls, and monitors data collection and processing at the edge with a low code authorship experience addressing data management challenges with streaming and IoT use cases.
 It provides two categories of capabilities:<br>
 * **Edge Data Collection:** MiNiFi is a lightweight edge agent that implements the core features of Apache NiFi, focusing on data collection and processing at the edge.
 The MiNiFi agents come in two flavors: MiNiFi Java agents for full capabilities of Apache NiFi and MiNiFi C++ for very low footprint agents
 * **Edge Flow Management:** Edge Flow Manager is an agent management hub that provides a low-code experience for designing, deploying, and monitoring edge flow applications on thousands of MiNiFi agents.
 It also acts as the single management and monitoring layer for all the MiNiFi agents deployed at the edge.
 EFM supports the entire edge flow lifecycle including authorship, deployment, and monitoring